Netlink and MAC addresses

 The strange handling of tunnel IFLA_PERM_ADDRESS length

-For tunnel interfaces, the perm_addr
+For tunnel interfaces, the perm_addr field actually

 contains a randomly generated MAC address,